startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

         -> Learn how to also JUST have PREV without Next space optimization by being smart about how you iterate over data

+    You have a weight W and you want to put items with wt and value to maximize total value!
+    ...

+        I think recurrence looks like this: process each item, and weights..
+        Fill in lower weights first, then fille higher onces.
+Weight 0 = Value 0 base case.
+        OPT[W, i] = max { OPT[W - wt, i-1] + val,
+                        OPT[W, i-1]
+                        }

+        return OPT[W, N]
+        (we are 1 index ahead here if you think about it, same in python code below, goes to n+1, and W+1 instead of n and W, we are 1 index ahead by subtracting 1 for val[i-1], this way best soln is K[N][W])

+        Also the reason W is inner loop and item is outer loop in code below is if you think about it, we neeed to know all the weighhts for current item, before we can go to next item, to successuly process next item..

     # n is number of items.
     def knapSack(W, wt, val, n):
         K = [[0 for x in range(W + 1)] for x in range(n + 1)]